mondoohq/packer-plugin-cnspec/examples/packer-vsphere/photon5/README.md

-# Rocky Linux 8
+# Photon OS 4

-This example builds Rocky Linux 8 with vSphere.
+This example builds Photon OS 4 with vSphere.

 Edit the `variables.pkrvars.hcl` file to configure the credentials for the default account on machine images.